 This was the era of the Sailendra Dynasty, a maritime empire that not only ruled the seas of Southeast Asia but also pursued agricultural farming in Central Java.

-Borobudur: a Hindu Temple?
+A Hindu Temple?

 The Sailendra are said to have been followers of the Mahayana strain of Buddhism, but they may also have been Hindus.